-Domestic fuel combustion is believed to be the only significant source in the localised area.
-A contribution from a power station in the region has been incorporated into the model but the contribution to local concentrations is small.
-Therefore for source apportionment it is reasonable to conclude that domestic fuel combustion is the major cause of the predicted PM{10} exceedence, composing the background contribution and the domestic fuel combustion contribution.
+Domestic fuel combustion is believed to be the only significant source in the localised area and is the only source modelled.
+Therefore for source apportionment it is reasonable to conclude that domestic fuel combustion is the cause of the exceedence, composing the background contribution and the domestic fuel combustion contribution.